-Choose Your Part D Plan with Care
+Choose Your Part D Plan Wisely

-IMPORTANT: Identifying the best Medicare Part D Plans for you takes a bit of research.
-What's best for you is personal and must consider multiple factors, including your regular prescriptions, your health, and your finances.
+VITAL: Identifying the best Medicare Part D Plans requires research.
+What works the best for you is all about your regular prescriptions (if any), your health, and what you can afford.

 Citations & References

-- Medicare.gov, "How Part D works with other insurance", Last Accessed May 14, 2022
+- Medicare.gov, "What Medicare Part D drug plans cover", Last Accessed August 1, 2022

-- Medicare.gov, "Costs for Medicare drug coverage", Last Accessed June 3, 2022
+- Medicare.gov, "Catastrophic coverage", Last Accessed June 13, 2022

 - Medicare.gov, "Are prescription drugs covered in Medicare Advantage plans?", Last Accessed June 6, 2022